audaxis/ikpdb/README.rst

 License
 -------

-``IKPdb`` is licensed under a FreeBSD License.
+``IKPdb`` is licensed under the MIT License.
-See the Licence paragraph in the documentation or the LICENSE file in this repository.
+See the License paragraph in the documentation.

 Source code
 ------------